asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 Let's now configure the [Consul Provider](consul-net.md) in our example.

-Add `Proto.Cluster.Consul` NuGet package to the project.
+Add `Proto.Cluster.Consul` NuGet package to the `ProtoClusterTutorial` project.

 Change cluster member provider: